![]() |

 Yonder, the blue lines of hills seemed to have drawn the boundary of the

 sprawling city.
 The streets and lanes were intertwined with one another.
-The
+The vehicles

 bridge, climbing onto it by its side walls.
 A curtain made of jute was hanging

-long journey on the bridge would offer anyone an opportunity to peek into the
+journey on the bridge would offer anyone an opportunity to peek into the

 privacy of every household aligned with the bridge.

-They planted some thick wooden poles at the entrance of
+They planted some thick wooden poles at the entrance of the

-the bridge and festooned it with a decorative arch.
+bridge and festooned it with a decorative arch.
 A banner announced

-bridge were placed in row.
-A big plaque was being carefully fixed in front of
+inaugurate the new bridge were placed in a row.
+A big plaque was being

-the parapet wall.
-Senior government officials were standing around it.
+carefully fixed in front of the parapet wall.
+Senior government officials were

-the marble plaque.
-He took his eyes out of it and tried to reconcile that the
+person’s name inscribed on the marble plaque.
+He took his eyes out of it and

-existence of the bridge was an inevitable reality that he had to accept anyway.
+tried to reconcile that the existence of the bridge was an inevitable reality

-The destiny of the bridge’s inauguration was nearly certain as he saw the last
+that he had to accept anyway.
+The destiny of the bridge’s inauguration was

-stage of work nearing its completion.
-The remaining works would be completed
+nearly certain as he saw the last stage of work nearing its completion.
+The

-under any circumstances before the scheduled time of inauguration tomorrow.
+remaining works would be completed under any circumstances before the scheduled

-After that, all vehicles would be able to run on the bridge without any
+time of inauguration tomorrow.
+After that, all vehicles would be able to run on

-hindrance.
+the bridge without any hindrance.
 No need to wait for anything anymore.
-People would enjoy more time
+People

-and save more stuff for themselves.
-The accidental deaths while crossing the
+would enjoy more time and save more stuff for themselves.
+The accidental deaths

-railway track and probabilities of someone putting their heads on the track to
+while crossing the railway track and probabilities of someone putting their

-kill themselves wouldn’t be there anymore.
+heads on the track to kill themselves wouldn’t be there anymore.

 Sitting in his shop, Subramani was looking beyond the

-over-bridge.
+overbridge.
 The entrance of his shop was completely obstructed by the bridge

 wall.
 It was impossible to avoid it anymore.
 Sooner or later, a photocopier